-Simulation of FSIS: In order to simulate fluid-structure systems, one has to deal with the fact that the fluid domain is moving and that the two systems for the fluid and for the structure are strongly coupled.
+- Simulation of FSIS: In order to simulate fluid-structure systems, one has to deal with the fact that the fluid domain is moving and that the two systems for the fluid and for the structure are strongly coupled.
 To overcome this free boundary problem, three main families of methods are usually applied to numerically compute in an efficient way the solutions of the fluid-structure interaction systems.
 The first method consists in suitably displacing the mesh of the fluid domain in order to follow the displacement and the deformation of the structure.
 A classical method based on this idea is the A.L.E.
 (Arbitrary Lagrangian Eulerian) method: with such a procedure, it is possible to keep a good precision at the interface between the fluid and the structure.
 However, such methods are difficult to apply for large displacements (typically the motion of rigid bodies).
 The second family of methods consists in using a fixed mesh for both the fluid and the structure and to simultaneously compute the velocity field of the fluid with the displacement velocity of the structure.
 The presence of the structure is taken into account through the numerical scheme.
-There are several methods in that direction: immersed boundary method, fictitious domain method, fat boundary method, the Lagrange-Galerkin method.
 Finally, the third class of methods consists in transforming the set of PDEs governing the flow into a system of integral equations set on the boundary of the immersed structure.
-Thus, only the surface of the structure is meshed and this mesh moves along with the structure.
-Notice that this method can be applied only for the flow of particular fluids (ideal fluid or stationary Stokes flow).

-The members of SPHINX have already worked on these three families of numerical methods for FSIS systems with rigid bodies (see e.g. [96], [81], [98], [94], [95], [88]).
-We plan to work on numerical methods for FSIS systems with non-rigid structures immersed into an incompressible viscous fluid.
-In particular, we will focus our work on the development and the analysis of numerical schemes and, on the other hand, on the efficient implementation of the corresponding numerical methods.

-• Simulation of CWS: Solving acoustic or electromagnetic scattering problems can become a tremendously hard task in some specific situations.
+The members of SPHINX have already worked on these three families of numerical methods for FSIS systems with rigid bodies (see e.g. [84], [70], [86], [82], [83], [74]). - Simulation of CWS: Solving acoustic or electromagnetic scattering problems can become a tremendously hard task in some specific situations.
 In the high frequency regime (i.e. for small wavelength), acoustic (Helmholtz's equation) or electromagnetic (Maxwell's equations) scattering problems are known to be difficult to solve while being crucial for industrial applications (e.g. in aeronautics and aerospace engineering).
 Our particularity is to develop new numerical methods based on the hybridization of standard numerical techniques (like algebraic preconditioners, etc.) with approaches borrowed from asymptotic microlocal analysis.
-Most particularly, we contribute to building hybrid algebraic/analytical preconditioners and quasi-optimal Domain Decomposition Methods (DDM) [43], [60], [61] for highly indefinite linear systems.
+Most particularly, we contribute to building hybrid algebraic/analytical preconditioners and quasi-optimal Domain Decomposition Methods (DDM) [39], [54], [55] for highly indefinite linear systems.
 Corresponding three-dimensional solvers (like for example GetDDM) will be developed and tested on realistic configurations (e.g. submarines, complete or parts of an aircraft, etc.) provided by industrial partners (Thales, Airbus).
 Another situation where scattering problems can be hard to solve is the one of dense multiple (acoustic, electromagnetic or elastic) scattering media.
-Computing waves in such media requires to take into account not only the interaction between the incident wave and the scatterers, but also the effects of the interactions between the scatterers themselves.
-When the number of scatterers is very large (and possibly for high frequency [37], [36]), specific deterministic or stochastic numerical methods and algorithms are needed.
+Computing waves in such media requires us to take into account not only the interaction between the incident wave and the scatterers, but also the effects of the interactions between the scatterers themselves.
+When the number of scatterers is very large (and possibly at high frequency [34], [33]), specific deterministic or stochastic numerical methods and algorithms are needed.
 We introduce new optimized numerical methods for solving such complex configurations.
-Many applications are related to this kind of problem like e.g. for osteoporosis diagnosis where quantitative ultrasound is a recent and promising technique to detect a risk of fracture.
-Therefore, numerical simulation of wave propagation in multiple scattering elastic medium in the high frequency regime is a very useful tool for this purpose.
+Many applications are related to this problem e.g. for osteoporosis diagnosis where quantitative ultrasound is a recent and promising technique to detect a risk of fracture.
+Therefore, numerical simulation of wave propagation in multiple scattering elastic media in the high frequency regime is a very useful tool for this purpose.